How to Introduce Sex Toys to a Partner Who’s Intimidated By Them

 Let them take the lead if they want to.

-“We don’t have to decide anything now.
-But if you ever want to browse for fun, EdenFantasys has some cool stuff.”
+Try: “We don’t have to decide anything now.
+But if you ever want to, I found some things that I think would work for us.”

-Best Sex Toys to Introduce to Your Partner If They Feel Unsure
+Best Couple Sex Toys to Introduce to Your Partner

-Bringing sex toys into your relationship can deepen intimacy - but for a partner who’s never tried them, it might feel a little intimidating.
-The trick is to keep it low-pressure and choose toys that feel fun, not overwhelming.
+Bringing partner sex toys into your relationship will deepen intimacy - but for a partner who’s never tried them, it might feel a little intimidating.
+The trick is to keep it low-pressure and choose beginner toys that feel fun, not overwhelming.

 A finger vibrator feels like an extension of your hand.
 It’s small, discreet, and great for enhancing foreplay or gentle clitoral stimulation.